I wasn’t alone and it became apparent that I could take care of myself and not just survive. I could kick butt.

 The DTC Foundationʼs scholarship program is meant to financially assist campers who may not be able to afford the subsidized camper registration fee for our WEEK-LONG camps.

-Our scholarship process for our 2020 ADULT SUMMER camps is now closed.
+The scholarship application process for 2020 is closed.
+Check back in in December for 2021 scholarship opportunities.
 Please join our enewsletter through our contact page to stay updated for next year.

 A quick look at our Diabetes Training Camps…